noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

   - tags
   - secrets encryption: you have to enable it and a KMS key will be provisioned for the cluster
 - workload types
-  - deployment
+  - deployments
-  - stateful set
+  - statefulset
-  - daemon set
+  - daemonset
   - job
 - scaling
   - cluster autoscaler: setting max, min and desired instances within an ec2 auto scaling group